randax/kafka-streams-workshop/README.md

     curl -X POST -H 'Content-Type: application/json' -d @./connectors/elasticsearch-sink-books.json http://dockerhost:8085/connectors

 Try the search app again, and feel the joy.
-It is time to ask Cecilie to buy you a coffee!
+It's time to ask Cecilie to buy you a cappuccino!

 ## Exercise 2